compliance

 A legal document required by both app stores that explains how an app collects, uses, stores, and shares user data.

 A Privacy Policy for apps is a legally required document that discloses how an application collects, uses, stores, shares, and protects user data.
-Both Apple and Google require every app that collects any user data to provide a publicly accessible privacy policy URL during submission.
+Both Apple and Google require every app that gathers user data to provide a publicly accessible privacy policy URL at submission.

 What to Include